arunmdavid/blog/_posts/2015-02-07-full-time-into-doparttime.markdown

 > echo 'hello world';

 Then we named our product <a href="http://www.doparttime.com" target='_blank'>DoPartTime</a>, set up a great team of interns, developed the product, did marketing, did sales..
-The learnings here is much much more higher than being a student or employee.
-I'll be writing all the experiences and learnings in the upcoming posts.
+The learning here is much much more higher than being a student or employee.
+I'll be writing some of the experiences and learning in the upcoming posts.

 The adventure continues...